United States Immigration and Customs Enforcement: Description

 Like its predecessor in immigration enforcement, the Immigration and Naturalization Service (INS), the agency and its personnel are known informally in Spanish as "la migra".

 History

 Background

 The 1876 US Supreme Court case Chy Lung v.
 Freeman established the power of the US federal government to set and enforce rules regarding immigration.
-The Immigration Act of 1891 created a Commissioner of Immigration in the Treasury Department.
+The Immigration Act of 1891 created a commissioner of immigration in the Treasury Department.
 In 1903, immigration was transferred to the purview of the Department of Commerce and Labor and, after it split in 1913, to the Department of Labor.
-The Immigration and Naturalization Service was established in 1933.
+The Immigration and Naturalization Service (INS) was established in 1933.
 In 1940, with increasing concern about national security, services relating to immigration and naturalization were organized under the authority of the Department of Justice.